NeuroTechX/ntx_slack_archive/random.md

  >my gut feeling is that recurrent/VAE is probably the best fit, and that CNNs work well mostly because there's more known about how to do them well. that said, a wavenet-style dilated CNN may be able to capture enough state, but feels like it's missing the recurrent-ness of the brain (assuming that's how it works...)

+10/25/2017 11:30 AM

+ **jamoonie94** :

+ >What do you think about extreme learning machines?
+I read a few papers that seemed to produce good accuracy fairly quickly but I couldnt be a good judge